Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Such GUIs divide the screen spatially into Windows.
 The smallest windows are controls such as clickable Buttons.
-The mouse is used to select space on-screen, making it easy to navigate this saptial organization of the screen.
+The mouse is used to select space on-screen, making it easy to navigate this spatial organization of the screen.
 WIMP UIs are non-modal even though they may contain modal elements such as dialogs.
 ModalWX is an extension to wxWidgets that enables the creation of "Modal" GUIs using wxWidgets.
 Modal GUIs do not layout the screen spatially using windows.